rbong/vim-flog/FAQ.md

 See `:help flog` for all commands and options.
 See [examples](EXAMPLES.md) for detailed walkthroughs.
-Please [post an issue](https://github.com/rbong/vim-flog/issues) if you have any questions.
+Please [start a discussion](https://github.com/rbong/vim-flog/discussions/new/choose) if you have any questions or [post an issue](https://github.com/rbong/vim-flog/issues/) if you run into any bugs.